syenirasheila/SnapStory/README.md

 ## ✨ About The Project

-This project is created as part of Dicoding's Android Intermediate course and Bangkit Academy.
+This project is created as part of Dicoding's Android Intermediate course.
 The objective of this project is to create a story app that integrates several components:
 - Advanced UI
 - Animation
 - Localization & Accessibility